dyno-might/dyno-might.github.io/_posts/2022-06-16-aspartame.md

 To summarize the above:

 1. Aspartame is quickly broken down in the gut into phenylalanine, aspartic acid, and methanol.
-Aspartame itself never enters your bloodstream or touches any other part of the body.
+Aspartame itself never enters your bloodstream or touches any other part of your body.
 2. Phenylalanine is normal.
 3. Aspartic acid is normal.
 4. Methanol is normal.